dtao/PhilosopherDeveloper/source/posts/2021-02-09-modesty-is-overrated.md

 - You don't work with too many people (small enough values of N); and
 - Everyone you work with, everyone who needs to know what you're doing, is within your radius of noticeability

 This may be true at a small startup, but it's less true the larger your organization becomes.
-Eventually you _must_ forego modesty and learn to broadcast your contributions; you must participate in the push-based system.
+Eventually you _must_ forgo modesty and learn to broadcast your contributions; you must participate in the push-based system.
 Otherwise your work will go unnoticed; or worse, the work you're doing will end up being counterproductive.

 At this point it's worth pausing to consider why we generally think of modesty as a good thing.
 Why do we want people to be humble?